-Whether originally owned by eccentric millionaires or Gilded Age tycoons, throughout the United States amazing mansions have been preserved as museums.
+Whether formerly owned by eccentric millionaires or Gilded Age tycoons, throughout the United States fabulous mansions have been preserved as museums.
 These former homes purvey cultural history while awing visitors with unusual and fascinating architecture and decor.
 You won't regret putting any of these destinations on your travel to-do list.

 01 of 10

 Located in Houston's tony River Oaks neighborhood, Bayou Bend is the former home of philanthropist Ima Hogg, daughter of former Texas governor "Big Jim" Hogg.
 It is known as the Houston Museum of Fine Arts' "house museum" containing an impressive collection of antique furnishings and works of art.
 The grounds of this museum are as interesting as the home with immaculately kept gardens where visitors can stroll.